kennethrisa/discord-rustserverstatus/README.md

   2.  b: You should now see that you have a new folder node_modules.
 4. Open config.json and add your token from (Do not use client secret) https://discordapp.com/developers/applications/me/
 ![Discord-bot-token](https://i.gyazo.com/7a19e5d13171f192e0ea6de3a607777a.png)
-5. Now we can start the bot with command: node app.js and you should see that the bot is started, wait 6 min, and the status should be updated.
+5. Now we can start the bot with command: node app.js and you should see that the bot is started.

+### Install Windows only from command prompt
+  - Open powershell in the directory you downloaded: npm install
+  - npm start # (It will fail bc of config file does not exist and create an example one)
+  - It will now create a config file in folder config/server1.json
+  - Edit server1.json with all the information.
+  - Start the bot again: npm start

 ### Windows only: Install the app as a windows service.
   - Open powershell: npm install